Course Name: Wentworth Hills Country Club

 Red 71 4731 66.8 116

-Hole Descriptions: I will start out by describing this course with two adjectives: strange and narrow.
+Hole Descriptions: I will start out by describing Wentworth Hills with two adjectives: strange and narrow.
 At just over 6200 yards, this is very much a target golf course, and errant drives will not play well.

 The opening hole is an odd one.
 A 378 yard dogleg left, this hole requires a 220 yard carry to the fairway.
 Once you hit the fairway, this hole turns sharply left to a two-tiered green that’s almost impossible to two-putt on the wrong tier.
 The 2nd hole is a solid downhill par 3 at 146 yards.
 Woods left and two short bunkers make this short hole a little more difficult.
 The 3rd hole is the very challenging number 1 handicap hole at 400 yards.
 From an isolated teebox, this hole is similar to the 1st in that it requires a carry of 200 yards to the fairway.
 From this fairway, the hole turns sharply left, with water and dense forest guarding the left side of the fairway.
 The approach here is back uphill over a hazard to an elevated back-to-front sloped green.